 Gratify Users Immediately

-Goal: Reduce bounce rate, Increase user engagement
+Goal: Reduce bounce rate, increase user engagement

 Quick start disabled (default behavior):

-Quick start enabled:
+Quick start enabled (no fly-in):

 Make it Easy to Discover Immersive Content